 In 2017 this consumer study revealed that 33% of 30,000 consumers in 5 countries now choose brands that do good and this means an untapped 1 trillion dollars of sales opportunities businesses are keen to leverage.

 In the follow up 2018 Accenture report, Unilever report their ‘sustainable living’ brands are now growing 50% faster than other products and delivering 60% of their growth, based on the sustainability value chain.

 Forward thinking universities are now focused on helping graduates to take this agenda forward – one trend spotting report from 2010 surveyed 700 organisations across different industry sectors and found 93% were planning to incorporate sustainability into their strategies and looking for fresh talent to support this aim.

 Look for jobs in sustainability

-Regardless of your degree or research specialism, an awareness of your professional impact and potential contribution to healthier, happier societies will give you an edge in your future career.
+Whatever your degree or research specialism, an awareness of the professional impact and contribution you can make to healthier, cleaner, happier societies will give you an edge in your future career.

 Here are some links to recruitment websites which advertise dedicated sustainability-related opportunities for graduates looking to work in a wide range of sectors: